 Kenneth would propose one amendment to this act, changing 47 U.S.C. § 230(c)(2)(A) would read "any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, excluding such material that is constitutionally protected speech".
 In theory, this change would make it illegal for platforms to remove users for posting controversial political speech, providing protection for individuals who hold opinions contrary to those held by employees of these social media sites.

-Kenneth Morgan is a young moderate republican.
-His stances are socially centrist and fiscally conservative.
-He dislikes modern outrage culture and tries to work hard and be ethical in both his words and actions.
+Kenneth Morgan is a young republican.
 His family taught him the values of honor and commitment from a young age, and the military reinforced both those values further.
 Having served in Afghanistan and surviving an IED blast, he understands the values of maintaining a strong military presence around the world.
-However, Kenneth is against regime change wars and does not wish to send our troops to fight wars that our politicians were too lazy to attempt to prevent in the first place.
+However, The United States has been fighting in the middle east for far too long, and it is time for us to bring our men and women home.

 Comment below to share your opinion on this issue with us.